3 Days in New York City

 Our teenage daughters had never been to NYC, and my husband and I hadn’t been there for about twenty years.
 So this was an exciting part of our summer travels that started in New England and ended in The Big Apple!
 There are so many things to do in New York City, and we wanted to show them a broad range of sights and activities.

-I’ll note that Broadway was still closed at the time of our visit, so this 2-day itinerary for New York City does not include any shows.
-However, I’ll note within how you could easily adjust your to include a Broadway show of your choice!
+I’ll note that Broadway was still closed at the time of our visit, so our itinerary for New York City did not include any shows.

-I am never one to skip a meal, and I can heartily recommend Andrews as a great local diner with delicious coffee and breakfast.
-We chose Andrews Coffee Shop on 7th Avenue, because of the proximity to our hotel, which was on 36th street.
+For breakfast the next day, we chose a simpler establishment: Andrews Coffee Shop on 7th Avenue, because of the proximity to our hotel on 36th street.
 It was recommended by the porter, whom we had befriended upon arrival.
-I was glad to see that my Americano didn’t take long to arrive, because I was dragging and needed he caffeine!
+I was glad to see that my Americano didn’t take long to arrive, because I was dragging and needed the caffeine!

 Our daughters both ordered Nutella pancakes, which were delicious.
 Being in New York, I of course went for the classic bagel and cream cheese option, which did not disappoint.
 My husband doesn’t eat breakfast, so he sat patiently and watched us devour our meals.

-Then, because we wanted to give the girls the true city experience, we took the subway from there up to Central Park.
+Then, because we wanted to give the girls the true city experience, we took the subway from there up to the Met.

 The Metropolitan Museum of Art